Here are the Top 5 Chicken Questions & Answers:

 - The product is minimally processed.

-To read the full blog, get a recipe for Rosemary Poached Chicken Salad with Grapes and Pecans and more from Regan visit http://healthyaperture.com/blog/.
+To read the full blog, get a recipe for Rosemary Poached Chicken Salad with Grapes and Pecans and more from Regan visit healthyaperture.com/blog.

-Regan Jones is part of U.S. Farmers and Ranchers Alliance's Digital Voices Council.
-To learn more about the program and bloggers who participate, click here.
+Regan Jones is part of U.S. Farmers and Ranchers Alliance’s Digital Voices Council.
+All opinions expressed are the writer’s own.
+Funded by one or more checkoff programs.